[Updated April 2017]

 What This Tutorial Is Not About

-This tutorial is NOT written to teach you the technical aspect of using luminosity masks (e.g. exposure blending).
-It’s quite impossible to cover everything under the sun on the application of luminosity masks in one single post.
+This tutorial is NOT written to teach you the technical aspect of using luminosity mask (e.g. exposure blending).
+It’s quite impossible to cover everything under the sun on the application of luminosity mask in one single post.

 Think Your Images Are Flat and Dull?